AdamoElProfesor/dai_practical_work_3/README.md

 ghcr.io/<username>/<image>:<tag>
 ```

-For example, to tag the image `java-ios-docker` for your username, run:
+For example, to tag the image `car-rental-docker` for your username, run:

 ```
-docker tag java-ios-docker ghcr.io/<username>/java-ios-docker:latest
+docker tag car-rental-docker ghcr.io/<username>/car-rental-docker:latest
 ```

 **Verify the Tagging:** List all Docker images to confirm the tagging: